 I received an email from a man in his mid 50’s who is married, considers himself gay, has never been with a man sexually, and feels tremendously guilty and ashamed.
-He asked me: “Does anyone else have this similar situation – or am I the only 55 year old virgin to sex with a man who is afraid to change his present situation?”
-I wrote him the following:
+He asked me: “Does anyone else have this similar situation – or am I the only 55-year-old virgin to sex with a man who is afraid to change his present situation?”

 In rereading your email I had a few thoughts.
 First, you are not alone.
 The way you wrote that you feel is very similar to the way so many of us have felt through this process.
 Every one of us who comes to the support group for gay married men speaks at some point about the family we have hurt.
 It came up in the meeting this past Friday.
 But we also come from a culture, family, church, community that for so many of us has made us feel our being gay was an unspeakable and ugly thing that we couldn’t share with another soul.